technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

 ### **Leveraging MLOps and Azure OpenAI for Targeted Marketing: Contoso Bank's Journey to Expand Borrower Base**

-Contoso Bank is undergoing a comprehensive digital transformation across all its departments to enhance its operational efficiency and customer engagement.
-Currently, the bank's customer base is predominantly composed of liability customers (depositors), while the asset customer base (borrowers) is relatively smaller.
+Contoso Bank is undergoing a comprehensive digital transformation across all its departments to enhance their operational efficiency and customer engagement.
+Currently, the bank's customer base is predominantly. composed of liability customers (depositors), while the asset customer base (borrowers) is relatively smaller.
 The bank aims to rapidly expand its asset customer segment to generate additional revenue through loan